I have noticed a definite trend as I move through the homeschool week.

 Next week, Ash Wednesday kicks off the start of Lent.
 Some might think that this is simply another task to put on the to-do list.
 But on the contrary, it is really a call to freedom.
-“Remember Man from dust you came, to dust you shall return.”
-(Don’t get freaked out by the “man” thing.
-It’s just an expression meant to encompass everyone.)
+“Remember, Man, from dust you came to dust you shall return.”
 In our Lenten reflection, we actually become free to take a little “down time” to think about who we are and where we are going.
 We may not be effective and efficient for six weeks, but consider this as our “fast” for the duration.
-We can offer up our never ending multi-tasking schedule and spend some time thinking about who we are and why we are alive.
-Life in Lent can be a soul nurturing event.
+We can offer up our never-ending multi-tasking schedule and spend some time thinking about who we are and why we are alive.
+Life in Lent can be a soul-nurturing event.

-Maybe by Easter we’ll feel reborn.
-Well, after all, that’s kinda the point…
+Maybe by Easter, we’ll feel reborn.
+After all, that’s kinda the point…

 Historical Fiction & Science Fiction Blend Novels